 Climb out of your silo and cross that channel for a better future

 Let’s say we represent a financial company that wants to increase business loans.
 We need to get more traffic from LinkedIn as it shows our targeted audience and, the platform allows us to precisely craft it.
+Learn how you can leverage the power of online customer feedback to optimise websites and apps.

 To attract the audience we display ads to direct people to our site to download various ebooks, eg. on business accounting and budgeting tips.
 Once visitors submit their email address, we can launch a campaign to engage them further.
 Finally, we run a remarketing campaign in Google encouraging visitors to sign up for a demo.
 Through each of these channels some prospects will also have contact with a sales person – demos, email, live chat, chat bots, etc.